ilhabyrne/SSMPG2025/Tutorials/README.md

 * Gradient Forest (GF) Tutorial runs GF on the same data set as in the LEA 3 tutorial.

-* fitzpatrickGDM_GF Tutorial contains an exhaustive set of R functions to run GF and GDM analysis.

-* R Tutorial on how to download and manipulate environmental data
+* R Tutorial on how to map predictions of GO in geographic space